 The health of people living in the same community can be very different because there are so many influencing factors.
-To understand and assess the most important health needs of its unique community and the people in it, the Collaborative solicited input directly from the community and from individuals who represent the broad interests of the community.
+To understand and assess the most important health needs of its unique community and the people in it, input was solicited directly from the community and from individuals who represent the broad interests of the community.
 A real effort was made to reach out to all members of the community to obtain perspectives across age, race/ethnicity, gender, profession, household income, education level and geographic location.
-The Collaborative also collected publicly available data for review.
+Publicly available data also was collected to inform the assessment process.

-The Hospital partnered with local community organizations and stakeholders, including those in public health and those who represent the interests of medically under-served, lowincome and minority community members to form the Volusia/ Flagler CHNA Collaborative and to guide the assessment process.
+The Hospital partnered with local community organizations and stakeholders, including those in public health and those who represent the interests of medically underserved, low-income and minority community members, to form the Volusia/Flagler CHNA Collaborative to guide the assessment process.
 During data review sessions, community members of the Collaborative provided insight on how health conditions and areas of need were impacting those they represented.
 The Collaborative used the data review and discussion sessions to understand the most important health needs and barriers to health the community was facing and to guide the selection of needs to be addressed in the 2022 CHNA.